junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/wp-parsely/readme.txt

-=== Parse.ly - Dash ===
+=== Parse.ly ===
 Contributors: parsely_mike
 Tags: analytics, post, page
-Requires at least: 3.0
+Requires at least: 4.0
-Tested up to: 3.4.1
+Tested up to: 4.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Parse.ly's Dash is the world's first analytics tool designed and built for digital publishers.
-The plugin simplifies integration.
+The Parse.ly plugin real-time and historical analytics to your content through a platform designed and built for digital publishing.

 == Description ==

-[Parse.ly's Dash](http://www.parsely.com/ "Parse.ly - Dash") is an analytics tool designed and made for content publishers.
-Tired of trying to figure out Google Analytics reports when all you really want to know is what's working and what isn't?
-Then Dash was made for you.
-It doesn't matter if you're CNN attracting millions of people per month or trying to build a following on a niche blog covering fashion and style, Dash will help you understand your audience and how your content is performing.
+Designed and built for digital publishers, Parse.ly helps you understand how your audience is connecting to your content.

+Thousands of writers, editors, site managers, and technologists already use Parse.ly to understand what content draws in website visitors, and why.
+Using our powerful dashboards and APIs, customers build successful digital strategies that allow them to grow and engage a loyal audience.

+Join industry leaders -- like Mashable, Slate, News Corp, and Conde Nast -- who already use Parse.ly to bring clarity to content, audience, and analytics.

 **Features**

-* Inserts the required parsely-page <meta> tag as well as JavaScript on all your published pages and posts.
+* Get started with Parse.ly right away: the plug-in automatically inserts the required parsely-page tag and JavaScript on all your published pages and posts.
 * Allows you to specify the JavaScript implementation to use: standard, DOM free or asynchronous.

 Feedback, suggestions, questions or concerns?
 E-mail us at [support@parsely.com](mailto:support@parsely.com) we always want to hear from you.

 == Installation ==

+1. This plug-in requires an active version of Parse.ly.
+We offer a free trial, [sign up here](http://www.parsely.com/trial/?utm_medium=referral&utm_source=wordpress.org&utm_content=wp-parsely)

-1. If you haven't already done so, [sign up for your free trial of Dash](http://dash.parsely.com/try/)
+1. If you haven't already done so, [sign up for a trial of Parse.ly](http://www.parsely.com/trial/?utm_medium=referral&utm_source=wordpress.org&utm_content=wp-parsely)
 1. Download the plugin
 1. Upload the entire `wp-parsely` folder to your `/wp-content/plugins` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress (look for "Parse.ly - Dash")
+1. Activate the plugin through the 'Plugins' menu in WordPress (look for "Parse.ly")
-1. Head to the settings page for the plugin (should be /wp-admin/options-general.php?page=parsely-dash)
+1. Head to the settings page for the plugin (should be /wp-admin/options-general.php?page=parsely)
-1. Add a your Site ID and choose a tracker implementation method (your Site ID can be found in [your settings screen](http://dash.parsely.com/settings/api).
+1. Set your Site ID, which is your own site domain name (e.g., `mysite.com`)
 1. Save your changes and enjoy your data!

 Feedback, suggestions, questions or concerns?
 E-mail us at [support@parsely.com](mailto:support@parsely.com) we always want to hear from you.